cybermelons/life-hud/docs/game-design.md

    - Personal stat weights
    - Progress metrics

+### Guild Concept
+A guild represents a cohesive life role or identity that encapsulates:
+1. **Stat Tree**: Hierarchical tags tracking attributes/skills relevant to that role
+2. **Rituals**: Recurring tasks/practices that maintain and develop that role
+3. **Campaigns**: Time tracking for activities related to that role

+This aligns with Vedantic/Samkhya yogic philosophy - each guild is like a dharma or life path we embody.

 ### Guild Establishment
-Guilds are custom tag hierarchies players create or clone:
+Guilds are life roles players create or clone:

 #### Guild Types (Examples)
 1. **Warrior Guild**